 Timothy C. Ward writes SF/F/and Horror during his day job, and (used to) podcast in the evening as AudioTim.
-His first short story publication, Cornhusker: Demon Gene (A Short Story), will be in the Monsters! anthology by A Flame in the Dark, but is now available on Kindle for $.99.
+His first short story publication, Cornhusker: Demon Gene (A Short Story), is now available on Kindle for $.99.
 His first non-trunked novel, Kaimerus, is described as “Firefly crashes on Avatar and wakes up 28 Days Later.”
 His dream is writing full-time where he can snowboard and play with Huskies.
 Currently, he lives in Des Moines, Iowa, and his wife lets him have a Husky wall calendar, so he’s “this” close.

 You can find Tim:

 Moses Siregar III

 Moses Siregar III is the author of THE BLACK GOD’S WAR, a dramatic epic fantasy novel inspired by Homer; you can sample it for 99 cents at Amazon or Smashwords.
 He lives with his family at high elevation in Prescott, AZ, and blogs about passion for the writing life at Moses and Dionysus Walk Into a Bar …

 Co-Host, Interviewer and Producer

 Turned onto reading at an early age–the product of bible stories given as punishment for stealing candy from a drug store–Brent Bowen devours books of all genres.
 And though Samson and Delilah is still one of his favorites, he would prefer to blend mysticism with archeologist canines and plasma armor.